How to Start an LLC in Indiana

 It costs $98 to file online and $100 to file by mail.

-Step 4: Set up Business Operations
+Step 4: Set Up Business Operations

 Once your Articles of Organization are approved by the Indiana Secretary of State, you have an LLC.
 But you’ll still need to take some steps to make sure your LLC is ready to do business.

-• Draft an operating agreement.
 While not required by law in Indiana, an operating agreement is crucial.
 It’s a contract that defines how your LLC will vote, distribute money, handle disputes, and more.
 Don’t skip it.
+Without one, you’re leaving your LLC vulnerable to legal challenges.

-• Get an EIN.
 This is a tax ID you can get through the IRS online.
 You’ll need one when you open your business bank account.
+Applying for an EIN with the IRS is free and only takes a few minutes.

-• Organize your company finances.
 Your LLC will need a business bank account where members can make initial contributions.
 This will help you keep your personal money separate from your LLC’s money (a crucial step in maintaining your limited liability status).

-Step 5.
-File BOI Report
+Step 5: File BOI Report

 The Beneficial Ownership Information (BOI) Report is a mandatory federal filing required for most LLCs.
 A result of the Corporate Transparency Act, the BOI discloses ownership information to the federal government.
-In 2024, you 90 days from registration to file your BOI Report.
+In 2024, you have 90 days from registration to file your BOI Report.
 In 2025, that window shrinks to 30 days.
 We can take care of this requirement for you when you hire us to form your LLC.

 Frequently Asked Questions